Crude oil futures dip on weak spot demand | Business

 - India

-On the Multi Commodity Exchange, crude oil for the September delivery dropped by Rs 33, or 0.65 percent, to Rs 5,029 per barrel with a business volume of 4,844 lots.
+On the Multi Commodity Exchange, crude oil for September delivery dropped by Rs 39, or 0.77 percent, to Rs 5,023 per barrel with a business volume of 4,585 lots.

 Analysts said the fall in crude oil futures was mostly due to the trimming of positions by traders amid a weak spot demand.